SamuelThand/Automated-Plant-Monitoring-System/README.md

 ![](https://i.imgur.com/pQMTDey.png)

-Now the TIG stack should be up and running - Telegraf is collecting data over MQTT and sending it to InfluxDB, and Grafana can directly query the Influx database using InfluxQL.
+Now the TIG stack should be up and running - Telegraf is collecting data over MQTT and sending it to InfluxDB, and Grafana can directly query the Influx database using InfluxQL.<br><br>

 ## Transmitting the data / connectivity